 We’ve all heard of “click bait” – the sneaky trap to get you to read top ten lists and pop culture think pieces.
 I’m not saying you should trick your potential customers – BUT – give them something that will grab their attention, tap into their emotions and motivate them to visit your social channels.

 Challenging the status quo can be a good thing.
-When we said that “cinemagraphs are the future of photography,” you can image what photographers had say to that.
+When we said that “cinemagraphs are the future of photography,” you can image what photographers had to say about that.
 As it turned out, those ads performed incredibly well and received a lot of engagement.
 It gave us a chance to communicate with our potential customers and start a meaningful conversation.

 One of our most read blog posts is GIFs vs HD Cinemagraphs, which performed well because we responded to a popular conversation amongst our direct audience.
 Think of something that can stir up some interest, and go from there.
 It could be a video indirectly explaining the differences between your competition and you, or even a whitepaper with powerful information to back that up.
 Whatever your “get ballsy” is, I dare you to try it out.
 Don’t let them call you boring.